Situational Depression Symptoms and Treatment

 Behavioral approaches, like Cognitive Behavioral Therapy (CBT), are useful tools for combatting unavoidable stressors.

-Neurofeedback therapy has also shown to be helpful for people with many forms of depression, and this Neurofeedback Cheat Sheet gives a summary of how it works.
+Neurofeedback Therapy has also shown to be helpful for people with many forms of depression, and this Neurofeedback Cheat Sheet gives a summary of how it works.

-• Severely limiting or totally avoiding drugs and alcohol
+• Limiting or avoiding drugs and alcohol

-• Regular exercise for at least 30 minutes a day, 4 or 5 days a week
+• Regular exercise for at least 30 minutes a day, 4 or 5 days a week to boost happy hormones in the brain

 • Practicing meditation, mindfulness, or yoga to calm the mind and reduce stress